-Is this tour good for kids?
 Yes!
-We have some excellent family friendly docents who can appeal to the learning styles of children.
+We have some excellent family-friendly guides who can appeal to the learning styles of children.
 Please book privately if you have children under 13.
 Feel free to provide us with information about your children such as favorite school subjects, and hobbies.
-This way we can match you with the best possible docent.
+This way we can match you with the best possible guide.